- Concerts / Events

 AND reset dates

-Following four wildly successful U.K. runs, the new stage adaptation of George Orwell's dystopian masterpiece comes to New York.
+Following four wildly successful U.K. runs, the new stage adaptation of George Orwell's masterpiece comes to New York.
 One of the most widely referenced and best-known fiction titles of all time, 1984 has sold over 30 million copies worldwide and has been translated into more than 65 languages.
-Now Robert Icke and Duncan Macmillan have adapted this iconic novel for the theater.
+Now Robert Icke and Duncan Macmillan have adapted this iconic novel into a breathtaking new play starring Tom Sturridge, Olivia Wilde, and Reed Birney.
+Don't miss this strictly limited engagement at Hudson Theatre!

 Note: This show is intended for ages 13 and up.
 Children under 13 will not be admitted to the theater.